Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 And so I think that has been for a lot of people who've worked in the media space, that is unusual.
 And again, I don't come from a journalism background, but I've heard a lot of stories in terms of what newsrooms look like.

-And again, this isn't all newsrooms, and it may not be newsrooms even today, but the stories I've heard can be quite degrading experience to work in a newsroom like 20 years ago, let's say.
+And again, this isn't all newsrooms, and it may not be newsrooms even today, but the stories I've heard can be quite (a) degrading experience to work in a newsroom like 20 years ago, let's say.
 And I didn't want to have Mongabay like that.

 I wanted it to be a place where they could be happy and productive in their work, but also be respected.
 And so that's just what I tried to build.
+But I think what that's manifested as is that people are generally very happy to work at Mongabay.
+And we have a very low turnover rate, very few people want to leave Mongabay.

+And whenever we have an opening in the newsroom, we are kind of overwhelmed by the number of really impressive people who want to come work with us.
 It's a very good place to be from a hiring standpoint, because you have so many people who are passionate about your organization and the work you're doing.
-And so we're able to get very good people who want to be part of Mongabay's team.

-[32:29] Jennifer: That's right, I understand your first employee is still writing for Mongabay.
+[32:50] Jennifer: That's right, I understand your first employee is still writing for Mongabay.

 As you mentioned, on a personal level, your role at Mongabay has changed significantly over the years.
 You've had to abandon writing to focus more on running the organization and fundraising.